lorencarvalho/hiss/README.md

 looking for help with:

-* adding magic `%hiss` commands for macro management
+* adding some magic `%hiss` commands for macro management, convienence
-* less hacky pygments theming maybe?
+* ~less hacky pygments theming maybe?~

 #### development